German Shepherd Temperament, Energy Level, and Lifestyle Fit

 • Learn commands quickly

-• Respond well to positive reinforcement
+• Highly responsive to positive reinforcement

-• Excel in obedience, service, and protection roles
+• Excel in obedience and working roles

-• Strong focus and responsiveness when trained consistently
+• Strong focus when engaged

 Training challenges:

-• Can become stubborn with inconsistent handlers
+• Can become stubborn with inconsistent training

-• Sensitive to harsh corrections
+• Sensitive to harsh correction

 • May test boundaries during adolescence